 Pikl provide specialist insurance for short-term letting, including cover for properties that are let out on websites such as Airbnb.
 If you already have insurance elsewhere, we offer a ‘Top-Up’ insurance policy.
 Your insurer can still continue to cover you whilst our cover can insure your home for any claims caused by your guests.
 You will need to let your insurer know that you are intending to do this but alternatively, we can also cover your home or landlord insurance as well as cover for your guests.
 Our insurance for when you have short-term guests can cover you for:

-- Public liability cover for guest accidents involving bodily injury.
+- Public liability cover including cover for guest accidents involving bodily injury.

-- Legal cover to defend or pursue legal claims against guests (including legal cover to help you evict overstaying guests).
+- Legal cover to defend or pursue legal claims against guests.

 - Accidental, malicious damage and theft cover if caused by a guest.